 Dylan joined Watsi on March 20th, 2017.
-Five years ago, Dylan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Dylan's most recent donation supported Martin, a mechanic in training from Kenya, to fund surgery so he can walk again and resume his studies.
+Six years ago, Dylan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Dylan's most recent donation supported Lwin, a 37-year-old woman from Thailand, to fund heart surgery.

 Dylan has funded healthcare for 63 patients in 9 countries.